 The flushing toilet startled me awake.
-As I rolled over, the bathroom light caught my eye and the noise from the bathroom grew louder.
+As I rolled over, the bathroom light caught my eye.
+The noise from the bathroom grew louder.
 Although I tried to fight it, I was past the point of falling back asleep.
 Surely it was time to get up for work, I thought.

 It was 1:18 a.m. on April 21, and I was so wrong.

-“Matt,” Elissa’s voice echoed through the high walls in the bathroom.
-“I think my water just broke.”
+“Matt,” Elissa’s voice echoed through the bathroom walls, “I think my water just broke.”

 It was time to have a baby.